 We further developed a method for multidimensional volumetric imaging (MDVI) of pulmonary infiltrates for measuring therapeutic response to antifungal or vaccine therapy in IPA in persistently neutropenic rabbits [12].
 We developed a semiautomatic method to measure the volume of lung lesions, which is implemented as an extension of the MEDx visualization and analysis software using UFCT.
 The steps used in the technique are described below.
 A point is placed within the lung on each CT section.

-4.2.1 Methods

-We performed seeded region growing with an inclusion threshold range of (1,023 to 775) to segment the lung.
+Perform seeded region growing with an inclusion threshold range of (1,023 to 775) to segment the lung.

 A contour of the segmented lung boundary is automatically created.

-If necessary, we selected the option to semiautomatically exclude non-lung tissue or include nonsegmented lung tissue and to re-perform region growing.
+If necessary, select the option to semiautomatically exclude non-lung tissue or include nonsegmented lung tissue and to re-perform region growing.

-If necessary, we also made fine manual adjustments of the lung boundary contour.
+If necessary, also make fine manual adjustments of the lung boundary contour.

-We computed the area of all pixels inside the lung boundary contour that are above a threshold of 500 Hounsfield units.
+Compute the area of all pixels inside the lung boundary contour that are above a threshold of 500 Hounsfield units.
 This is the lung lesion area.
-We then determined the sum of the lesion areas from all relevant CT sections and multiplied it by the slice thickness.
+Then determine the sum of the lesion areas from all relevant CT sections and multiplied it by the slice thickness.
 This is the total lesion volume.
-We implemented a common strategy of first segmenting the lung image and then looking inside the lung tissue for lesions.
-The use of an automatic method to segment the lung, such as seeded region growing, provides for a robust technique with less inter/intraoperator variability than manual tracing.
-The threshold range (1,023 to 775) is determined empirically.
-If it is necessary to include/exclude tissue that is not properly segmented in the region-growing step, an option exists for the operator to trace the targeted tissue to include/ exclude.
-For inclusion, the pixel values within the targeted tissue will be modified to be within the threshold range.
-For exclusion, the pixel values will be modified to be outside the threshold range.
-The region-growing algorithm is again performed, and the targeted tissue is now included/excluded as desired.
-The threshold value of 500 Hounsfield units for lesion determination is based on previous literature and empirical evidence.
-Selecting a threshold value of 500 Hounsfield units excludes the air in the lungs but might include blood vessels, which have similar density to the lung lesions.
-Inclusion of these small vessels may reduce the sensitivity of detecting a lesion volume change over time.
+Implement a common strategy of first segmenting the lung image and then look inside the lung tissue for lesions (see Note 8 and 9).

-Volumetric infiltrate measures are compared with UFCT reading, histopathological resolution of lesions, microbiological clearance of Aspergillus fumigatus, and galactomannan index (GMI)[12].
+Compare volumetric infiltrate measures with UFCT reading, histopathological resolution of lesions, microbiological clearance of Aspergillus fumigatus, and galactomannan index (GMI)[12].

-These steps were permed for each CT section.,
+Perform these steps for each CT section.

-5. Survival:
+3.3.
+Survival: